parking-data-standards/apds2netex/README.md

 ## Reference: 6.2.4.3 Hourly Rate ("Example grille horaire")
 ### NeTEx Version
+Please note French language content, notes and explanations found in this and subsequent examples are taken from the NeTEx profiles XML examples used.

 This section provides an example for a typical hourly parking tariff:
 ```xml
 <ParkingTariff id="FR:75105:ParkingTariff:076:Qpark" version="any">